VoodooChild99/perry-experiments/01-efficiency/README.md

 > Estimated according to Figure 3 in the paper.
 5 rounds, ~20 compute-hours per round -> 100 compute-hours

 ## Running the experiment
 Execute the following commands.
-If you are running within a container, `PERRY_PATH=/root/perry`
+If you are using the provided container, `PERRY_PATH=/root/perry`
 ```shell
 # change directory
 cd perry-experiments/01-efficiency